dhart-alldigital/Alexa-MyQGarage/README.md

 ## Usage
 1. Create an Alexa Skills Kit (ASK) app, using the intent schema, custom slot values, and sample utterances in this repo.
 Choose an invocation name like `my garage door`.
-2. Replace `<MYQ_LOGIN_USERNAME>` and `<MYQ_LOGIN_PASSWORD>` in `main.py` with the username and password you created at Chamberlain, and substitute `amzn1.echo-sdk-ams.app.<your-alexa-skills-id>` with the ID of the ASK skill you created.
-The `APP_ID` should remain the same, it is Chamberlain specific and not specific to your MyQ account.
+2. Replace `<insert username in a url-encoded format>` and `<insert password in a url-encoded format>` which are in lines 18 and 19 in `main.py` with the username and password you created at Chamberlain, and substitute `<insert skill id>` which is in line 29 with the ID of the ASK skill you created.
+The `APP_ID` in line 6 should remain the same, it is Chamberlain specific and not specific to your MyQ account.
 3. Zip up the contents of this repo, you'll need it later in step 5.
+On a *nix-based OS (macOS and Linux), use in the program directory `zip -r lambda-upload.zip main.py requests requests-2.9.1.dist-info`
 4. Create a new [AWS Lambda](https://console.aws.amazon.com/lambda/home) function.
-At "Select a Blueprint," press the "Next" button to skip.
+At `Select a Blueprint,` press the `Next` button to skip.
-5. For the "Configure Triggers" page, click in the dotted box to show the triggers options, and select "Alexa Skills Kit."
-Click next to continue.
+5. For the `Configure Triggers` page, click in the dotted box to show the triggers options, and select `Alexa Skills Kit.` Click next to continue.
-6. Configure the function by giving it a name, description, and selecting the "Python 2.7" runtime.
-For "Code Entry Type," specify the ZIP file you created in Step 3.
+6. Configure the function by giving it a name, description, and selecting the `Python 2.7` runtime.
+For `Code Entry Type,` specify the ZIP file you created in Step 3.
-7. Leave "Handler" at "lambda_function.lambda_handler", and use a "Create new role from templates" as your "Role".
+7. Leave `Handler` at `lambda_function.lambda_handler`, and use a `Create new role from templates` as your `Role`.
-8. Give your role a name, like "MyQRole", and choose "Simple Microservice Permissions."
-Leave "Memory" and "VPC" at their defaults, and give a timeout of "15 seconds," then click "Next".
+8. Give your role a name, like `MyQRole`, and choose `Simple Microservice Permissions.` Leave `Memory` and `VPC` at their defaults, and give a timeout of `15 seconds,` then click `Next`.
 A new page will open.
-Verify your details, then click "Create function."
+Verify your details, then click `Create function.`
 9. Modify your ASK skill with the [ARN](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of your newly created function.
 10. Test your interactions with the ASK console.
 When you've got it working, try it on your Echo: `Alexa, ask my garage door to open`.

 ## If this worked, congratulations!
 If not, keep reading!
 Troubleshooting Alexa to Lambda interactions can be done via AWS Lambda.
-The Lambda function panel will have tabs for Code, Configuration, Triggers, and Monitoring.
-"Monitoring" is where you can view logs to see the requests that come in from the Alexa Skills Kit.
+The Lambda function panel will have tabs for Code, Configuration, Triggers, and Monitoring. `Monitoring` is where you can view logs to see the requests that come in from the Alexa Skills Kit.
 Most of the time, you'll be able to find the error here.
-A lot of times, you'll see errors because you didn't change some of the default values in the `main.py` code in lines 15, 16, and 25.
+A lot of times, you'll see errors because you didn't change some of the default values in the `main.py` code in lines 18, 19, and 29.

 ### Alexa Skills Kit Documentation
 The documentation for the Alexa Skills Kit is available on the [Amazon Apps and Services Developer Portal](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/).